Arrabiata pasta is a super fast and easy Italian pasta recipe. Perfect for busy weeknight dinners.

 - Add garlic, red pepper flakes, and a pinch of salt.
 Sauté until garlic starts to slightly brown, approximately 2-3 minutes.

 - Add tomato sauce and 1/2 cup of water.
 Stir and reduce heat to low.

 - Simmer sauce while cooking pasta as per package directions.
 The sauce will taste better the longer it cooks, but just 10 minutes or so should do the trick to meld the flavors.

 - When pasta is ready, drain.
 Add parsley to the sauce.
-Stir to combine and top with Parmesan cheese if desired.
-Season to taste with salt, red pepper, and Parmesan.
+Stir to combine.
+Season to taste with salt and red pepper.
+Serve with Parmesan cheese.